huggingface/transformers/docs/source/en/glossary.md

 Parallelism technique which performs sharding of the tensors somewhat similar to [TensorParallel](#tensorparallel--tp-), except the whole tensor gets reconstructed in time for a forward or backward computation, therefore the model doesn't need to be modified.
 This method also supports various offloading techniques to compensate for limited GPU memory.
+Learn more about ZeRO [here](perf_train_gpu_many#zero-data-parallelism).